SARVESH2K6/Military-Aircraft-Classifier/README.md

 - **Python**
 - **TensorFlow & Keras** for model building and training
 - **Streamlit** for the interactive web application
+- **Hugging Face Spaces** for deployment
 - **Pandas & NumPy** for data manipulation
 - **Scikit-learn** for evaluation metrics
 - **Matplotlib & Seaborn** for data visualization
 - **Kaggle** for the training environment

-## Running the Interactive Demo
+## Running the Demo

-The interactive Streamlit application can be run on your local machine.
+### Live Demo (Recommended)
+The easiest way to use the model is via the **live Streamlit demo** linked at the top of this README.

 ### Local Setup Instructions
-To run the application, please follow these steps:
+To run the application on your local machine, follow these steps:
 ```bash
 # 1. Clone the repository
 git clone https://github.com/SARVESH2K6/Military-Aircraft-Classifier.git